 For more information on this, as well as a list of controlled drugs, please refer to the official Home Office guidance.

-The level of DBS Check a registered pharmacy technician or dispensary assistant is eligible for will depend on where the pharmacy they are working in is located.
+The level of DBS Check pharmacy assistants and dispensers are eligible for will depend on where the pharmacy they are working in is located.

-While in general, these roles will be eligible for an Enhanced DBS Check (as they will be giving healthcare advice under the supervision of a pharmacist), the location of the pharmacy may mean that the technician or assistant is also eligible for a check against the children and/or vulnerable adult’s barred lists.
+While in general these roles will be eligible for an Enhanced DBS Check (if they will be giving healthcare advice under the supervision of a pharmacist), the location of the pharmacy may mean that the pharmacy assistant or dispenser is also eligible for a check against the children and/or vulnerable adult’s barred lists.

-For example, pharmacy technicians and dispensary assistants in a high street pharmacy are likely to only be eligible for an Enhanced DBS Check, whereas those in a GP surgery would require that with a further barred list check.
+For example, pharmacy assistants or dispensers in a high street pharmacy are likely to only be eligible for an Enhanced DBS Check, whereas those in a GP surgery would require that with a further barred list check.

 DBS Checks for other roles in a pharmacy